Accelerated Program Admission – Process and Standards

-- Minimum cumulative grade point average of 2.50 or higher on 4.00 scale.*
+- Hold a minimum cumulative grade point average of 2.50 or higher on 4.00 scale*

 You may begin the application process by visiting our web site at www.mtmercy.edu/adult.
-Complete the online application and if you have any previous college coursework, request official transcripts to be sent to: Accelerated Office, 1330 Elmhurst Drive NE, Cedar Rapids, IA 52402-4797.
+Complete the online application, and request official transcripts to be sent to: Accelerated Programs, 1330 Elmhurst Drive NE, Cedar Rapids, IA 52402-4797.

 Application Procedure for Readmission to Accelerated Programs

 Students who either exit from Mount Mercy, or who do not attend for one or more consecutive semesters, or who have graduated from Mount Mercy and wish to reenter the program; pursue a second major; pursue a second degree or add a minor, must complete a new application prior to resuming coursework at Mount Mercy.
 The application is available at www.mtmercy.edu/adult.
 If any coursework has been completed at other institutions since last attending Mount Mercy, official transcripts documenting coursework must be requested by the applicant and sent directly from the institution to the accelerated office.

 Students interested in taking just one or two accelerated courses at Mount Mercy may make an application for special student status.
 If the student is currently pursuing a degree at another institution, it is recommended that the student seek permission from the home college before enrolling at Mount Mercy.
 Student must first complete the application form available online at www.mtmercy.edu/adult.
 If a prerequisite course is needed for the course(s) selected to be taken through Mount Mercy, an official transcript must be sent to the accelerated office to verify successful completion of that prerequisite.
 Any special student that wishes to continue at Mount Mercy must complete the regular admission process for the accelerated programs.